noahc3/Homebrew-Guide/hacking/nereba/pegascape.rst

 3. Press A, then press R, then press A.
 4. Touch the bottom-most menu item labelled “お問い合わせ先”
 5. Touch the SEGA logo in the bottom-left corner.
 This will launch the browser.
 Wait for the PegaScape page to load.

+    * If you are told you must update your system to use WiFi, your system has been hit with "supernag".
+Your console previously connected to the internet, discovered an update was available, and will not let you use the Internet browser until you update.

+    * At this stage, you will want to instead use RCM to install Fake-News.
+Jump to `Injecting Fake News (Atmosphere via RCM) <#step-2-option-b-injecting-fake-news-atmosphere-via-rcm>`_

+    * Afterwards, use `Gag-Order <https://github.com/Adubbz/Gag-Order>`_ to remove supernag the same way you ran fakenews-injector (place the .NRO in **/switch**, launch it through hbmenu).

 6. Touch the **"hbmenu"** icon.
 7. Press **HOME**.
 8. Tap the **Album** icon, hbmenu should load.